spadmann/wercker-to-oci-devops/README.md

 In your Build Pipeline, first add a Managed Build stage
 1. The Build Spec File Path is the relative location in your repo of the build_spec.yaml .
 Leave the default, for this example
 1. For the Primary Code Repository choose your Code Repository you created above
    - The Name of your Primary Code Repository is used in the build_spec.yaml.
-In this example, you will need to use the name `node_express` for the build_spec.yaml instructions to acess this source code
+In this example, you will need to use the name `wercker_to_oci` for the build_spec.yaml instructions to acess this source code
    - Select the `main` branch

 ## Create a Container Registry repository

-Create a [Container Registry repository](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) for the `node-express-getting-started` container image built in the Managed Build stage.
+Create a [Container Registry repository](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) for the `wercker_to_oci-getting-started` container image built in the Managed Build stage.
-1. You can name the repo: `node-express-getting-started`.
-So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/node-express-getting-started
+1. You can name the repo: `wercker_to_oci-getting-started`.
+So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/wercker_to_oci-getting-started
 1. Set the repostiory access to public so that you can pull the container image without authorization, from OKE.
 Under "Actions", choose `Change to public`.